 Self-made billionaire Alex Damon wants his pound of flesh from the people who ripped his family apart.
-When he discovers that his enemies' daughter is working at his company -- most likely spying for them -- he decides to start by seducing her.
+When he discovers his enemies' daughter is working at his company -- and most likely spying for them -- he decides to start his revenge by seducing her.

-Natalie Hall is stunned at the personal interest from the CEO at her company.
-Vulnerable, with an already bruised heart, she wants to avoid any involvement, but she can't deny the desire he arouses in her.
+Natalie Hall is stunned at the personal interest from the CEO of her company.
+Vulnerable, with an already bruised heart, she wants to avoid any involvement -- but she can't deny the desire he arouses in her.

-What should've been a straightforward eye-for-an-eye unravels as her unflinching loyalty and gentleness start to thaw his cold intent.
-But caring for her is unthinkable...since he plans to use everything in his power to ruin her, her family and everyone else she holds dear.
+What should've been a straightforward eye-for-an-eye starts to unravel as Natalie's unflinching loyalty and kindness begin to thaw Alex's cold intent.
+But caring for her is unthinkable...since he plans to use everything in his power to ruin her family and everyone else she holds dear.

 "I've never been to enthusiastic about categories or contemps, but I am a Nadia Lee fan, and didn't want to pass up one of her books just because it wasn't quite my thing.
 So I read [Carnal Secrets].
 It pulled me in, made me care, and made me cry.
 Which just goes to show that no matter your expectations or sub-genre preferences, the right writer can make all the difference.
 A good story is a good story; Carnal Secrets is a good story."
 (5/5) -- Bettie Sharpe

 "I love emotionally intense and charged stories and this one didn't spare the reader!
 I love to be involved in the story and Nadia Lee pulled me in right from the start.
 Even after I have finished and turned the last page, I kept feeling the lingering aftermath of the story, and even now, just thinking about Carnal Secrets, I get goosebumps."
 (5/5) -- Stella from Book Lovers Inc.